torin-carey/simple-matrix/README.md

 * Adjugates
 * Solving equations

+# Compiling
+simple-matrix can be compiled into a static library using GNU Make simply by typing `make` in this directory.

+A test executable can be created with `make test` and object files can be cleared with `make clean`.

+To reset the directory by removing all produced binaries, including the generated library, `make reset` can be executed.

 # Using matricies
 ## Creating a matrix
 We can create a matrix of size m by n filled with zeros